vladimirrakov/poco-personal-project/README.md

 MY NOTES:
-This folder contains working files for my PoCo personal project.
+This folder contains the files for my PoCo personal project.